duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_templates_overview.md

 - [Books](https://duckduckgo.com/?q=amazon+ray+bradbury&ia=products)
 - [Physical products](https://duckduckgo.com/?q=amazon+ninja+costume&ia=products)

-#### My Spice returns Places
+#### My Spice returns location-based results

-The [Places](#places-template-group) template group is perfect for location-based results.
+The [Places](#places-template-group) template group is perfect for results where location is an important aspect.
 This template group displays single and multiple items on a map.

 Results that would make a good fit for the Places template group include: